niche-tester/selenium-playground/README.md

 ## Troubleshooting
-You might face the folowing issue when trying to execute the SampleTest in IntelliJ:
+You might face the following issue when trying to execute the SampleTest in IntelliJ:

 ```java
 FAILURE: Build failed with an exception.